Maximal rigidity of random measure and uniqueness pairs: stealthy processes, quasicrystals and periodicity: Multi-dimensional interpolation theorems on cones

 The gap assumption for a stealthy measure is physically relevant due to the special optical properties it conveys.
-Still the maximal rigidity behaviour on a compact remains if this assumption is relaxed in some ways that we explore here, which we call {\it weak stealthiness}.
+Still the maximal rigidity behaviour on a compact remains if this assumption is relaxed in some ways that we explore here.
 First of all, one can make an assumption only on the continuous part $ \s$ of $ \S$.
 Second, one can relax the property that the zero is a spectral gap to being a deep zero, i.e. where all the derivatives vanish, or a set of zeros which is large, without necessarily containing a nonempty open set.
-Say more generally that $ \s$ is {\it determining} if $ L^{2}(\s^{-1}) $ contains no other entire function than $ 0.$
+Say more generally that $ \s$ is {\it determining} if $ L^{2}(\s^{-1}) $ contains no other entire function than $ 0$ (under the convention $ 0^{ -1} = \infty $).

 \begin{corollary} Let $ \M$ a \WSS random measure with spectral density $ \s.$ If $ \s$ is determining and $ A$ bounded, then $ \M$ is MR on bounded $ A$. \end{corollary}